How Much News Is Too Much News for Good Mental Health?

 - Limit time spent engaging with COVID-19 news.
 Bookmark trusted sites and check them for updates just once or twice per day.

 - Remove anxiety-provoking information from your social media feeds.
 If people you follow are filling your feeds with upsetting information, mute or hide their posts.

 We can also engage with media in ways that help offset feeling lonely or upset:

 - Follow social media accounts that focus on uplifting news.
 Try Instagram’s @goodnews_movement and @upworthy

 - Create a group text with friends or family where you share uplifting news stories with each other.

 - Use the new Netflix feature, Netflix Party, to watch shows remotely with friends.

 When reading or viewing news stories, it’s important to check in and see how they make us feel.
 Bullis suggested checking in with yourself by asking, “Do you feel an increased sense of community, connection, and shared humanity, or increased feelings of anxiety and despair?”
 She also advised checking the quality of the news you’re reading.
 “As a general rule,” she said, “if the news you’re consuming isn’t providing information that educates you on how to stay safe, it might just contribute to fear and anxiety.”

 Looking for ways to reduce feelings of anxiety and despair during these difficult times?
 Try strategies from McLean experts to help feel mentally balanced and safe.
-Visit our COVID-19 mental health resources page to learn more.
+Join us for our webinar series to learn more.